-On top of that Earth’s surface also influences the sky colour.
-The majority of Earth’s surface consists of water (blue colour), from which eventually both the direct sunlight and light scattered in the atmosphere are reflected in blue color making the sky bluer.
-Standing on the Earth we can also see the blueness of the horizon and object, that is situated further from us appears like bluish.
-This is caused by smallish part of the air–tiny hydrocarbon particles released by vegetation chemically react with ozone molecules, that selectively scatter blue light, giving the mountains, remote objects blue appearance (pic.
+On top of that Earth’s surface also influences the sky’s color.
+The majority of Earth’s surface consists of water (blue color), from which eventually both the direct sunlight and light scattered in the atmosphere are reflected in blue color making the sky bluer.
+Standing on the Earth we can also see the blueness of the horizon and the object, that is situated further from us appears bluish.
+This is caused by a smallish part of the air–tiny hydrocarbon particles released by vegetation chemically react with ozone molecules, that selectively scatter blue light, giving the mountains, and remote objects a blue appearance (pic.
 3).

-Martian sky appears to be different than Earth’s one.
-People could see it since the Viking Mars landers sent back first color photos in 1977.
+Martian sky appears to be different than Earth’s.
+People could see it since the Viking Mars landers sent back the first color photos in 1977.
 Since that time many photos have been sent back to Earth showing a different appearance of the Red’s Planet sky.
-Generally speaking, is really hard to state the exact colour of the Martian sky.
-Some images show it to have a red sky, other a butterscotch sky and even, similarly like on Earth blue sky.
+Generally speaking, is really hard to state the exact color of the Martian sky.
+Some images show it to have a red sky, others a butterscotch sky, and even, similarly like on Earth blue sky.
 Taking full 360-panorama photos by rovers before Curiosity seemed to be difficult because the rovers couldn’t see the full vista at once.
 They couldn’t see a whole sky simultaneously.
 It took a few days to complete the panorama.
-Rover had to make smaller pictures and then stick all together.
+Rover had to make smaller pictures and then stick them all together.
 During this time weather could have changed and the sky would have a different color also.